Alain Resnais: Reputation

 Another view of the evolution of Resnais's career saw him moving progressively away from a realistic treatment of 'big' subjects and overtly political themes towards films that are increasingly personal and playful.
 Resnais himself offered an explanation of this shift in terms of challenging what was the norm in filmmaking at the time: having made his early films when escapist cinema was predominant, he progressively felt the need to move away from exploration of social and political issues as that itself became almost the norm in contemporary cinema.
 Experimentation with narrative forms and genre conventions instead became a central focus of his films.

 A frequent criticism of Resnais's films among English-language commentators has been that they are emotionally cold; that they are all about technique without grasp of character or subject, that his understanding of beauty is compromised by a lack of sensuousness, and that his seriousness of intent fails to communicate itself to audiences.
 Elsewhere however it is suggested that such views are partly based on a misreading of the films, especially his earlier ones, which has impeded an appreciation of the humour and irony which pervade his work; and other viewers have been able to make the connection between the film's form and its human dimension.

 There is general agreement about Resnais's attachment to formalism in his approach to film; he himself regarded it as the starting point of his work, and usually had an idea of a form, or method of construction, in his head even before the plot or the characters took shape.
 For him this was also the basis for the communication of feeling: "There cannot be any communication except through form.
 If there is no form, you cannot create emotion in the spectator."

 Another term which appears in commentaries on Resnais throughout his career is "surrealism", from his documentary portrait of a library in Toute la mémoire du monde, through the dreamlike innovations of Marienbad, to the latterday playfulness of Les Herbes folles.
 Resnais himself traced a link to his teenage discovery of surrealism in the works of André Breton: "I hope that I always remain faithful to André Breton who refused to suppose that imaginary life was not a part of real life".

 Personal life

 In 1969 Resnais married Florence Malraux (daughter of the French statesman and writer André Malraux).
 She was a regular member of his production team, working as assistant director on most of his films from 1961 to 1986.

 His second wife was Sabine Azéma, who acted in the majority of his films from 1983 onwards; they were married in the English town of Scarborough in 1998.

 On his religious views, he called himself a "mystical atheist".

-Resnais died in Paris on 1 March 2014; he was buried in Montparnasse cemetery.
+Resnais died in Neuilly-sur-Seine on 1 March 2014; he was buried in Montparnasse cemetery.